List of Lehigh Valley Phantoms players

 The Lehigh Valley Phantoms are a professional ice hockey team based in Allentown, Pennsylvania.
-They are members of the East Division of the American Hockey League's (AHL) Eastern Conference.
+They are members of the Atlantic Division of the American Hockey League's (AHL) Eastern Conference.
 They have been the primary minor league affiliate of the Philadelphia Flyers of the National Hockey League (NHL) since their inception.

 The Phantoms were founded as the Philadelphia Phantoms in 1996 and primarily played their home games at the Spectrum in Philadelphia, Pennsylvania through the 2008–09 season.
 They moved to Glens Falls, New York and became the Adirondack Phantoms, playing the next five seasons at the Glens Falls Civic Center.
 Beginning with the 2014–15 season, the Phantoms moved to Allentown to become the Lehigh Valley Phantoms and currently play at the PPL Center.

-As of the completion of the 2020–21 AHL season, 18 goaltenders and 127 skaters (forwards and defensemen) have appeared in at least one regular season and/or playoff game with the Lehigh Valley Phantoms since the team moved to Allentown.
-The 145 all-time members of the Lehigh Valley Phantoms are listed below, with statistics complete through the end of the 2020–21 season.
+As of the completion of the 2024–25 AHL season, 29 goaltenders and 193 skaters (forwards and defensemen) have appeared in at least one regular season and/or playoff game with the Lehigh Valley Phantoms since the team moved to Allentown.
+The 222 all-time members of the Lehigh Valley Phantoms are listed below, with statistics complete through the end of the 2024–25 season.